 Total knee replacement surgery in Thailand can cover most of these implants or prostheses.
 If you need more information about a particular implant, it is best to consult your surgeon.

 Though the knee is generally regarded as a hinge, as it functions like a hinged door, it is actually complex as its bone surfaces have to roll and glide for normal motion.
 Most of the implants are designed with the knee joint complexity in mind.
 They generally try to preserve the ligaments that support healthy knees.
 Some of the implants substitute ligaments to precisely facilitate the motion of a normal knee.
 While considering these mechanics, it is also important to consider longevity, durability and the knee replacement price in Thailand.

 Some of the most popular implant designs are discussed below.

-The Anterior Cruciate Ligament (ACL) and the Posterior Cruciate Ligament (PCL) are completely removed in this design and PCL is substituted by implant components.
-It is the most commonly used implant design, however, the polyethylene part experiences more stress in Posterior-Stabilized Designs resulting in faster wear down.
+The Anterior Cruciate Ligament (ACL) and the Posterior Cruciate Ligament (PCL) are completely removed in this design, and PCL is substituted by implant components.
+It is the most commonly used implant design.
+However, the polyethylene part experiences more stress in Posterior-Stabilized Designs resulting in faster wear down.

 Both the anterior and posterior cruciate ligaments are retained in this design to make implants function as closely as normal knee joint functions.
-As bicruciate-retaining implant components are somewhat new to the market, its pros and cons are still under evaluation.
+As bicruciate-retaining implant components are somewhat new to the market, their pros and cons are still under evaluation.